MakeMagazinDE/HOAX/readme.md

 HOAX-Firmware-Installation (english)
 ====================================

 Please note installation instructions on http://wiki.keyboardpartner.de!
+We recommend downloading the whole repository by button "Download ZIP" (right above) and unzipping to "C:\HOAX\" as the batch files and TeraTerm macros assume this path.
+Please backup your own batches/macros before!

 ### AVR flash files